Manezki/python-sc2-wiki/Getting-started.md

 The maps should be left into the folders that they are contained in.

 ## Building your first bot
-With everything now installed, we are ready to try your first bot: [The worker rush](./Worker-rush-bot.md)
+With everything now installed, we are ready to try your [first bot](./Very-first-bot).